 \subsubsection{Outer radial boundary}

-At the top boundary ($z=z_{\rm end}$), we impose continuity, up to the first derivative, for $\rho, P, v_{\phi}, B_{z}$ and $B_{\phi}$.
-Neutral fraction of hydrogen, tracer, radial and vertical velocities are simply copied from the interior zones (outflow condition).
-The normal component of the magnetic field, $B_{r}$, follows again from the divergence-free condition.
+At the top boundary ($z=z_{\rm end}$), we impose continuity up to the first derivative for $\rho$, $P$, $v_{\phi}$, $B_{z}$ and $B_{\phi}$.
+The neutral fraction of hydrogen, tracer, radial and vertical velocities are simply copied from the interior zones (outflow condition).
+The normal component of the magnetic field, $B_{r}$, again follows from the divergence-free condition.